 Nike React Element 87

-Nike’s React Element 87 is named after the chemical element Francium, which is the 87th (and most explosive) element on the periodic table.
-The sleek shoe features Nike’s React cushioning foam, saddled with a lightweight, transparent upper and thoughtful details such as the asymmetrical tongue.
-The shoe borrows from the Nike Internationalist — the tongue, toe, and heel clip — and select features from the more modern Zoom Fly SP.
+Nike’s React Element 87 sneaker is named after the periodic element Francium, which is the 87th (and most explosive) element on the table.
+The sleek shoe features Nike’s React cushioning foam, saddled with a lightweight, transparent upper, and thoughtful details like an asymmetrical tongue.
+The shoe’s overall aesthetic borrows from Nike’s Internationalist (the tongue, toe, and heel clip) and select features from the more modern Zoom Fly SP.

-Sneakerheads went into a frenzy when images of a collaborative UNDERCOVER React Element 87 surfaced, but the general release versions hit shelves first.
-The initial “Sail” and “Anthracite Black” colorways came out in June and July, selling out almost immediately.
+Sneakerheads went into a frenzy when leaked images of a collaborative UNDERCOVER React Element 87 surfaced, however general release versions hit shelves first, as a strong consolation prize.
+The initial “Sail” and “Anthracite Black” colorways were released in June and July, both of which sold out almost immediately.

 Parra x Nike Air Max 1

 Eight years after their last sneaker collaboration, Nike and Amsterdam-based artist Piet Parra released a new Parra x Nike Air Max 1.
 Featuring the artist’s multicolored, multi-pattern design, the Parra x Nike Air Max 1 stayed true to Parra’s fun style, opting for a mix of stripes, polka dots, and graphics to create a patchwork-like upper.
 Parra was the creative mind behind some of the most iconic Air Max 1 designs during the silhouette’s heyday in the mid-to-late ’00s, and his long-awaited Nike return did not disappoint.